Buried lakes of salt water on Mars may provide conditions for life

 Since the first lake was discovered in 2018, other groups have suggested the area may be Heats up from below By magma within the surface of the planet.
 However, to date there is no evidence, so we think the highest salt content in water would be an explanation.

-What on earth could live on a saltwater lake on Mars?
-An expert explains

 Perchlorate salts containing chlorine, oxygen and another element such as magnesium or calcium are ubiquitous in Martian soil.
-These salts absorb moisture from the atmosphere and liquefy (this process is called “delicacy”), forming hypersaline aqueous solutions (brine), which crystallize at temperatures below the freezing point of pure water.
+These salts absorb moisture from the atmosphere and turn into a liquid (this process is called “delicacy”), forming hypersaline aqueous solutions (brine), which crystallize at temperatures below the freezing point of pure water.
 Further, Laboratory tests They show that the solutions formed by the technique can remain liquid for a long time, even after temperatures have dropped below their own freezing points.

-So we suggested in our paper that the water in the South Pole sub-classic lakes is “salt”.
+Therefore, we have suggested in our paper that the water in the South Pole sub-classic lakes is “salt”.
 It is particularly attractive because it has been proven that it can hold such saltwater Adequately dissolved oxygen To support microbial life.

 Can conditions be right for life under the snow?

 Our findings raise new questions.
-Is the chemistry of the water in the South Pole sub-classic lakes suitable for life?
+Is Chemistry Water in the South Pole sub-classic lakes suitable for life?
 How does this change our definition of living environment?
 Was there ever life on Mars?

-New experiments and new missions need to be planned to address these questions.
+Address these questions fresh Tests New tasks need to be planned.
 In the meantime, we are preparing to continue to obtain Mars data to gather as much evidence as possible from the surface of Mars.